gildor2/UEViewer/README.md

 ### Windows 32-bit

-UModel is compiled using Visual Studio.
+UE Viewer is compiled using Visual Studio.
 Required VisualStudio 2013 or newer.
-Older Visual Studio compilers are not suitable because UModel's code using some C++11 stuff.
+Older Visual Studio compilers are not suitable because viewer's code using some C++11 stuff.

 Currently build is performed with Visual C++ 2019.